mpatc/McAfeePool/INSTALL.md

 {"err_no":0,"err_msg":null,"data":{}}
 ```

-Use `supervisor` to manager services.
+Use `supervisor` to manage services.

 ```